-The IGCSE in Biology:
+The IGCSE in Combined Science:

-- includes aspects of science appropriate for the 21st century - · has straightforward linear assessment - assesses investigative skills through examination. - provides a sound foundation for progression to AS and A-level examinations in Biology or other biological disciplines
+- includes aspects of science appropriate for the 21st century - has straightforward linear assessment - assesses investigative skills through examination. - provides a sound foundation for progression to A-level science examinations

-The Edexcel IGCSE Biology homepage can be accessed by following the Biology link from www.ool.co.uk/0011bi.
+The Edexcel IGCSE Combined Science homepage can be accessed by following the Combined Science link from www.ool.co.uk/0010sci.